 You will find the application form as an attachment along with the season park entry pass.
 You will need to bring your car registration papers to apply for the park pass.

 There is also a staff bus which does a return trip each day from Adaminaby to Selwyn.
 Staff who elect to catch the bus will be committed to doing so for the season.
-The cost will be $80 per week.
+The cost is around $85 per week.

 2WD vehicles must now carry chains while driving in the National Park.
 These can be purchased in Cooma or Adaminaby.
 Make sure the store gives you the correct size and how to use them.
 It is also recommended that 4WD carry chains.
 Further details can be obtained from NSW RMS and NSW National Parks and Wildlife Service www.environment.nsw.gov.au